llimllib/blisper/README.md

   -config:       print the config for this app
   -format <fmt>: the output format to use.
 Defaults to "srt" -help, -h:     print this help
-  -model:        the size of the whisper model to use.
+  -model, -m:    the name of the whisper model to use.
 Defaults to "small"
   -stream:       if passed, stream output to stdout -verbose, -v:  print verbose output